yasirerkam/Win10_BrightnessSlider/README.md

 #### ChangeLog
 v1.02

-fixed: slider showing itself on second screen onhide
+* fixed: slider showing itself on second screen onhide
-fixed: popup stays under taskbar, if taskbar is autoHiding
+* fixed: popup stays under taskbar, if taskbar is autoHiding
-added: supports setting Brighness on ddc/ci Monitors(at startup  it may not get the brightness. it may show -1 )
+* added: supports setting Brighness on ddc/ci Monitors(at startup  it may not get the brightness. it may show -1 )

 v1.01

-fixed: slider wasn't positioning itself according to taskbar position (Top Or Bottom Or Left Or Right of Screen);
+* fixed: slider wasn't positioning itself according to taskbar position (Top Or Bottom Or Left Or Right of Screen)